TeachWell Digital

 The Scholarship of Teaching and Learning Grants

-The Scholarship of Teaching and Learning Grants are designed to enhance student learning experiences through the integration of teaching, learning and research, and support colleagues as they develop educational leadership capability.
+These grants are designed to enhance student learning experiences through the integration of teaching, learning and research, and support colleagues as they develop educational leadership capability.
 The grants fund projects that are aligned to the University’s institutional priorities.

-Three streams of funding are available:
+Three streams of funding are available

 • Small scale projects – Development and Innovation Grant